aderyabin/rove/README.md

   recipe 'foobar'

   option :enable_autostart do
-    # A hash returned from this method will be merged deeply into provisioning configuration
+    # A hash returning from this method will be merged into provisioning configuration
-    # Note that it will only be called if `:enable_autostart` option is enabled.
+    # Note that this is going to happen only while `:enable_autostart` option is enabled.
     config do
       {
         :foobar => {